microsoft/nni/docs/StartExperiment.md

 4. Prepare a config file to to record the information of this experiment.

 ### 2.2 Start restful server
-Start an restful server process to manage nni experiment, the default port is 8080.
+Start an restful server process to manage NNI experiment, the default port is 8080.

 ### 2.3 Check restful server
 Check whether restful server process is successfully started and could get a response when send message to restful server.